Commissioner Carrie Warren-Gully

 Serving District 1

 Carrie Warren-Gully is serving in her first term as commissioner representing District 1, which includes the cities of Sheridan, Bow Mar, Columbine Valley, Englewood, Littleton, Cherry Hills Village, the western part of Centennial and unincorporated North Arapahoe County.
-She will be the Board’s Chair Pro Tem in 2021.
+She serves as the Board’s Chair Pro Tem in 2022.

 As commissioner, Carrie oversees the Human Resources and Finance Departments.